Maker-Management-Platform/docs/README.md

+[!IMPORTANT]
+**Project Status: Seeking Successor**
+MMP will be archived on **Jan 31, 2026** unless a new maintainer takes the lead.
+I am available for video onboarding sessions to help you get started with the Go/React architecture.
+Reach out: **eduardoliveira2009[at]g m a i l.com**

+If you are looking for active alternatives, please explore [Orynt3D](https://www.orynt3d.com/) or [Manyfold](https://manyfold.app/).

 # Maker Management Platform

 Maker Management Platform, or MMP, aims to simplify and unify the management of a variety of digital assets related to 3d printing, manufacturing, laser engraving and such.